pfernandom/scallywag/README.md

-# reactjs-webpack-hello-world
+# Scallywag
-A Hello World project using ReactJS + Webpack + Gulp to build
+A serverless, ReactJS based application for handling Scrum projects